Benefits of Extra Virgin Olive Oil For Health, Skin, Hair

 In short, low-level anti-inflammation that begins to spread can be suppressed or removed if the extra virgin olive oil is used in cooking.

-Generous usage of extra virgin oil in cooking is a good way to ward off or to get relief from diseases that are caused by inflammation.
+Generous usage of extra virgin oil in cooking is a good way to ward off or get relief from diseases caused by inflammation.

-One of the vices arising out of unhealthy food habits is the LDL cholesterol that eventually causes fatal heart diseases.
+One of the vices of unhealthy food habits is LDL cholesterol, which eventually causes fatal heart diseases and improves cardiovascular health.

-The oleocanthal and oleuropein compounds found in extra virgin olive oil do not allow the LDL cholesterols to get affected by oxidative damages.
-This oil does not deposit free radicals into the cholesterol, unlike most other cooking oils.
+The oleocanthal and oleuropein compounds found in extra virgin olive oil do not allow the LDL cholesterols to get affected by oxidative damage.
+Unlike most other cooking oils, this oil does not deposit free radicals into the cholesterol.

-On the other hand, the healthy fat in this oil increases the HDL Cholesterol level which is essential for the smooth transmission of blood that supplies oxygen and essential nutrients to the body cells.
+On the other hand, the healthy fat in this oil increases the HDL Cholesterol level, which is essential for the smooth transmission of blood that supplies oxygen and nutrients to the body cells.

-Monounsaturated fat, the dominant fat in olive oil, is excellent for maintaining healthy cholesterol.
+Monounsaturated fat, the dominant fat in it, is excellent for maintaining healthy cholesterol.
+This oil reduces risks of heart disease and stroke.

-As we have already seen above, olive oil is good for promoting a healthy cholesterol level that is a very important factor in reducing high blood pressure.
+As we have seen above, the consumption of olive oil tends to promote a healthy cholesterol level, which reduces high blood pressure.

-The oleic acid in olive oil is very good for balancing the healthy level of blood pressure.
+The oleic acid in olive oil is very good for balancing a healthy blood pressure level.

-Essentially, a healthy heart even at old age is can be preserved by having a few teaspoons of olive oils daily in your food.
-No wonder why the Mediterranean diet that includes green salads dressed with extra virgin olive oil is proved to be a very healthy diet.
+Even in old age, a healthy heart can be preserved by having a few teaspoons of olive oils daily in your food.
+No wonder why the Mediterranean diet that includes green salads dressed with extra virgin olive oil is proven to be a very healthy diet.

 Some of the studies have pointed out a noticeable improvement in insulin senility with regular usage of this natural oil.

-The monounsaturated fats from olive oil are good for maintaining healthy levels of triglyceride, a blood lipid, which ensures dual transference of blood glucose and adipose fat from the liver.
+The monounsaturated fats from olive oil are good for maintaining healthy triglyceride levels.
+This blood lipid ensures the dual transference of blood glucose and fatty fat from the liver.

 The Mediterranean diet has 50% lesser incidents of Type 2 diabetes issues than the rest.
-The main reason for this is attributed to the liberal usage of olive oil in this diet.
+The main reason is the liberal usage of olive oil in this diet.

-From ancient times onwards, olive extracts have been used as a perfect natural skin moisturizer and rejuvenator.
+Since ancient times, olive extracts have been a perfect natural skin moisturizer and rejuvenator.

-In fact, most natural skin lotions and creams have olive oil as a major ingredient.
+Most natural skin lotions and creams have regular olive oil as a major ingredient.

-Olive oil is rich in vitamins and nutrients extremely good for the skin; they include Vitamin E & A, fatty acids, and minerals.
-This oil helps the skin in wrinkle removal, softening and smoothening, complexion lightening, and moisturizing.
+Extra virgin olive oil is rich in vitamins and nutrients that are extremely good for the skin; they include Vitamin E & A, fatty acids, and minerals.
+This oil helps the skin remove wrinkles, softening and smoothening, lightening, and moisturizing complexion.

 It is a natural remedy for removing pregnancy stretch marks in a woman.
 It is easy to ward off dry skin issues and scale formation on the skin with the daily application of olive oil over affected areas.